chef/automate/components/automate-chef-io/content/docs/install.md

 ### Configuring External Data Stores
 You can configure Chef Automate to use PostgreSQL and Elasticsearch clusters that are not deployed via Chef Automate itself.
+The directions provided below are intended for use only during initial deployment of Chef Automate.
+Please reach out to a Customer Support or Customer Success representative for assistance with migrating from a standalone installation of Chef Automate to one using externally-deployed data stores.

 #### Configuring External Elasticsearch
 Add the following to your config.toml: